ActiveCampaign/postmark-wordpress/readme.txt

 1. Postmark WP Plugin Settings screen.

 == Changelog ==
+= v1.11.3 =
+* Fixes log page display of From/To addresses including the From/To names.
+Only email addresses will now appear in logs page, to avoid confusion, while also preserving the sanitation of email addresses before inserting into db.

 = v1.11.2 =
 * Fixes no index error with track links check in wp_mail.